 The Company and Mr. Watters are presently involved in certain litigation.
-In Dallas J. Fontenot v.
-Trumps, Inc. and Robert L. Watters, Cause No. 94-057144 in the 127th District Court of Harris County, Texas (the "Fontenot Lawsuit"), Mr. Fontenot sued the Company and Mr. Watters for alleged breaches of an Agreement entered into in April, 1993 among Mr. Fontenot, the Company and Mr. Watters.
+In DALLAS J. FONTENOT V. TRUMPS, INC. AND ROBERT L. WATTERS, Cause No. 94-057144 in the 127th District Court of Harris County, Texas (the "Fontenot Lawsuit"), Mr. Fontenot sued the Company and Mr. Watters for alleged breaches of an Agreement entered into in April, 1993 among Mr. Fontenot, the Company and Mr. Watters.
 Mr. Fontenot alleges that Mr. Watters and the Company have breached this Agreement, but does not indicate the manner in which the breach has occurred.
 The Company believes that it has fully complied with its obligations under this Agreement.
-The litigation is presently in the discovery stage.
-The Company believes, after consultation with counsel, that it has substantial defenses to the claims being asserted against it and that the risk of material financial exposure to the Company is unlikely.
+In March, 1998, each of the parties agreed to dismiss this litigation with prejudice.
+The Settlement documents have been prepared and are in the process of being executed by the parties.